liuchengxu/space-vim/README.md

 ## Contributions

-If you encounter any problem or have any suggestions, please [open an issue](https://github.com/liuchengxu/space-vim/issues/new).
+If you encounter any problem or have any suggestions, please [open an issue](https://github.com/liuchengxu/space-vim/issues/new) or [send a PR](https://github.com/liuchengxu/space-vim/pulls).

 Space-vim is still in beta.
 If you are interested, contributions are highly welcome.